christophershoemaker/linux-training/README.md

 `sudo rsyslogd -dn #Run rsyslog daemon in frontend and in debug mode`

+`journalctl # Shows all the logs`

+`logger -p kern.notice "Testing Log Entry" # Create kern.notice log with a speciied message.
+It shows in journalctl`

 `sudo tcpdump -s 10240 -A -i any -p -n -s 1500 "tcp port 9200" # Debug issues between rsyslog and elasticsearch`

 `curl 'localhost:9200/_cat/indices?v' # Show indices in elasticsearch`